DL6AKU/hirnlogin/README.md

 The script needs ```curl``` to be installed.

-You also need to download the CA certificate (*Deutsche Telekom Root CA 2*) in PEM format.
-You can download the certificate (here)[https://www.pki.dfn.de/root/globalroot/]
+You also need to download the CA certificate (*Deutsche Telekom Root CA 2*).

+#### Download CA certificate manually

+You can download the certificate in PEM format (here)[https://www.pki.dfn.de/root/globalroot/]

 After download, you may want to check if the SHA-256 on the website matches your downloaded file:
 ```bash